 PS: I would also encourage you to dive into research and articles about why dieting doesn’t work and Health at Every Size.
 A great starting point would be our blogs:

 Don’t: Assure the client you “won’t make them fat.”

 As clinicians, we cannot decide where our clients’ bodies are going to settle when their relationship with food improves.
-Therefore, it’s very possible their body will settle at a higher weight.
-By us saying, “I won’t make you get fat,” we are reinforcing fears of gaining weight.
+In fact, it’s very possible their body will settle at a higher weight.
+As a result of us saying, “I won’t make you get fat,” we are reinforcing fears of gaining weight.
 When trying to improve body image, we must learn how to build self confidence outside of how our bodies look.
-It’s an important reminder to clients that they are worthy regardless of how they look.
+Under these circumstances, it’s an important reminder to clients that they are worthy regardless of how they look.

 Do: Get curious and ask questions

 Bottom line: our clients know themselves best.
 We are learning from them and their experiences in their bodies.
 Some questions/conversation starters I like to use are:

 - Tell me about your relationship with your body growing up.

 - When was the first time you noticed your body?